Inhale deeply through your nose, filling your lungs completely.

 Since it is such an automatic function, think of how many times you’ve disregarded the advice to “just breathe.”
 We all know we should, but why do we disregard the importance of breathing properly?

-When you hyperventilate, your breathing rate becomes rapid, causing a fast reduction in carbon dioxide in your blood, narrowing the blood vessels, causing your heartrate to spike and you to become lightheaded.
+When you hyperventilate, your breathing rate becomes rapid, causing a fast reduction in carbon dioxide in your blood, which narrows the blood vessels, causing your heartrate to spike and you to become lightheaded.
 To prevent this, try to become aware of when you are agitated and work to take slow and purposeful breaths.

-On the opposite side, though, when you actively take deeper inhalations and you’re able to slow your respiration down, your body can function more efficiently.
+On the opposite side, though, when you actively take deeper breaths and you’re able to slow your respiration down, your body can function more efficiently.
 Your heartrate stabilizes, your thoughts become clear, and you feel calm.
 There is more oxygen circulating throughout your body and you are telling your subconscious mind that you are in a safe place where you can relax.